Chronic thromboembolic pulmonary hypertension: Pulmonary endarterectomy

 Pulmonary endarterectomy (PEA) is the gold standard treatment for suitable CTEPH patients.
-Operability of patients with CTEPH is determined by multiple factors among which surgical accessibility of thrombi and the patient-determined risk-benefit ratio are most important.
+Operability of patients with CTEPH is determined by multiple factors, among which the surgical accessibility of thrombi and the patient-determined risk-benefit ratio are most important.
 There is no haemodynamic (e.g., considering pulmonary pressure) or age threshold that should exclude patients from surgery, and concomitant cardiac procedures can be included if necessary.
 About 60% of patients are classified as operable across Europe and Canada.

 In contrast to surgical embolectomy for acute PE, treatment of CTEPH necessitates a true bilateral endarterectomy (removal of blockage from the blood vessels) through the medial layer of the pulmonary arteries, which is performed under deep hypothermia (lowering of body temperature) and circulatory arrest (temporary stoppage of blood flow), which is not complicated by cognitive dysfunction.
 The majority of patients experience substantial relief from symptoms and improvement in haemodynamics after PEA.
 In Europe, in-hospital mortality during PEA is currently 4.7% or lower in high volume single centres.

 Up to 35% of patients may have persistent/recurrent CTEPH following surgery.
 The definition of post-PEA PH is still not clear, but some data suggest that 500–590 dynes·s·cm−5 may represent a pulmonary vascular resistance (PVR) threshold for poor long-term outcome.
 Recent data from National UK PEA cohort suggests residual PH post PEA only impacts on longer term survival when mPAP is >38 mmHg or PVR >425 dynes·s·cm−5.

-Bridging therapy with PAH-targeted drugs, complications and additional procedures during PEA, and residual PH after PEA are associated with worse outcomes.
+Bridging therapy with PAH-targeted drugs, complications, and additional procedures during PEA, and residual PH after PEA are associated with worse outcomes.
 Immediate postoperative PVR is a long-term predictor of prognosis.